-Accelerate 2020: SLASSCOM Recognised Winners of Oslo Innovation Week
+Accelerate 2020: SLASSCOM Recognized Winners of Oslo Innovation Week

 While 2020 kept most of us indoors, SLASSCOM ensured that their first post-lockdown member meetup was an eventful one by also hosting the Oslo Innovation Week Accelerate 2020 award ceremony.
 This is a testament to the enduring spirit of Sri Lankan innovation, keeping the island’s ingenious work in this area, top of mind with leading international players.
 The event was hosted by SLASSCOM’s Entrepreneurship and Innovation Forum and sponsored by PwC Sri Lanka.
 Further, the evening was graced by the Ambassador of the Kingdom of Norway in Sri Lanka Trine Jøranli Eskedal, key embassy staff, SLASSCOM members, and key well-wishers.